kubos/kubos/docs/installation-docs/installing-linux-iobc.rst

 All of these files can be obtained from `our Kubos Linux Releases page on GitHub <https://github.com/kubos/kubos-linux-build/releases>`__

-Download the latest `KubOS_Linux.zip` file and then unzip the files for the iOBC.
-They're located in the `KubOS_Linux/{version}/iOBC` folder.
+Download the latest `Kubos_Linux.zip` file and then unzip the files for the iOBC.
+They're located in the `Kubos_Linux/{version}/iOBC` folder.

 .. _install-sd: